Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Method

-In this section, we discuss the numerical method for calculating the string order operator, the single-spin excitation spectra, and the RIXS spectra.
-The string order parameter $O^z_{str}\left(\alpha,\beta\right)$ is calculated using the DMRG algorithm.
-Note, the string operator $\Theta_{4n,4n^{\prime}+1}$ is the expectation of a matrix product operator, which is expressed as where $S^z$ is the spin matrix, $\sigma^z$ is the Pauli matrix, and $I$ is the $2\times 2$ identity matrices.
-Therefore, the string order operator is obtained by calculating the ground-state spin expectations using DMRG.
-The spin DSF at the $L$ (Eq.~\ref{eq:Sqo}) and $K$ -edge (Eq.~\ref{eq:Oqo}) are computed using the Krylov-space correction vector (CV) method in DMRG framework \cite{NoceraPhysRevE.94.053308}.
-The CV method calculates the spectral energy in the frequency space directly.
-The single-spin excitation spectra and the $L$ edge RIXS spectra are calculated using a two-spin correlation function where $\omega$ is the energy, $\ket{g}$ is the ground state, $\ket{f}$ is the final state, and $\omega_f-\omega_g$ is the resonant energy of the single spin-flip excitation.
-The single-spin form factor is $S^{\alpha}_q=\frac{1}{\sqrt{N}}\sum_{j}e^{iqr_j}S^{\alpha}_j$, where $r_j$ is the site position and $S^{\alpha}_j$ represents the spin operator in on the $j$-th site.
-The $K$ edge RIXS spectra, {which captures the double spin-flip excitation, is calculated using a four-spin correlation function where $\ket{f'}$ is the final state of the $K$ edge RIXS scattering process and $\omega_{g}-\omega_{f'}$ is the resonant energy of the double spin-flip excitation.
+The single-spin excitation spectra and the $L$-edge RIXS spectra are calculated using a two-spin correlation function where $\omega$ is the energy, $\ket{g}$ is the ground state, $\ket{f}$ is the final state, and $\omega_f-\omega_g$ is the resonant energy of the single spin-flip excitation.
+The single-spin form factor is $S^{\alpha}_q=\frac{1}{\sqrt{N}}\sum_{j}e^{iqr_j}S^{\alpha}_j$, where $r_j$ is the site position and $S^{\alpha}_j$ represents the spin operator on the $j$-th site.
+The $K$-edge RIXS spectra, which captures the double spin-flip excitation (also called the two-particle excitation), is calculated using a four-spin correlation function where $\ket{f'}$ is the final state of the $K$-edge RIXS scattering process and $\omega_{g}-\omega_{f'}$ is the resonant energy of the double spin-flip excitation.
 The two-spin form factor is expressed as $O_q=\frac{1}{\sqrt{N}}\sum_je^{iqr_j}\hat{\bs}_j\cdot\hat{\bs}_{j+1}$.
+The calculations of Eqs.~\ref{eq:Sqo} and~\ref{eq:Oqo} are carried out using the CV method and the spectral broadening is set to be 0.1$J_1$.

 The DMRG calculation in this paper is performed using a lattice length $L=64$, which is a computationally adequate length as seen from the excellent agreement between the numerically computed spectra and the analytical results (both quantum renormalization group analysis and perturbation theory).
-For our DMRG computation, the maximum number of kept states is $m=800$ and the truncation error is set to $\varepsilon=1\times 10^{-8}$.
+For our DMRG computations, the maximum number of kept states is $m=800$ and the truncation error is set to $\varepsilon=1\times 10^{-8}$.
+The excitation spectra in Figs.~\ref{fig:fig6}-\ref{fig:fig8} are plotted using a piecewise function with the boundary value $U_0=1$.
+The excitation spectra are plotted using linear mappings for the intensity strengths lower than $U_0=1$.
+And the intensity strengths larger than $U_0=1$ are plotted using the function $U=U_0+\text{log}_{10}\left[S^{zz}(q,\omega)\right]-\text{log}_{10}U_0$~\cite{ChengNPJQM2022,ChengNPJQM2024}.
+The current calculation parameters, including the lattice length and the maximum number of kept states, ensure that the calculation results converge (see Sec.~G in the Supplementary Note).